 2. User management – who is using what?

-Once you have identified all the digital services available in the organization and their costs, the next step is often to identify their users and renewal dates.
-By taking costs into account and user values, it enables a more informed decision about which applications should or should not be renewed.
-By gathering information, you can then get help to avoid unnecessary expenses and subscription renewals.
+Once you have identified all the digital services available in the organization and their costs, the next step is to identify their users and renewal dates.
+Considering costs and user values enables a more informed decision about which applications should be renewed or not.
+By gathering information, you can get help to avoid unnecessary expenses and subscription renewals.

 3. Manual work equals time and time equals money

-If you use Excel to manage your cloud-based services, you probably already know how frustrating it can sometimes be.
-It is impossible to get a complete overview and maintain this as new digital subscriptions constantly are added, replaced or renewed within the organization.
+Using Excel to manage your cloud-based services, you probably already know how frustrating it can sometimes be.
+It is impossible to get a complete overview and maintain this as new digital subscriptions constantly are added, replaced, or renewed within the organization.
 A manual work tool like Excel relies on frequent updates from your team.
-If their usage has changed, and if a service has been added or removed, it is up to them to report it.
+If their usage has changed, service has been added or removed; it is up to them to report it.
 The chance that information falls between the cracks is therefore relatively high.

-The value for money and the short starting distance often speaks in favour of the use of Excel.
-However, this does not reflect the actual cost, as it represents a huge amount of time only to maintain and operate such a dispersed process as the management of cloud-based services.
-Keeping relevant data up to date for budgeting and reporting manually is time-consuming.
-As decision making becomes increasingly collaborative and the workforce becomes more distributed and global, the process of keeping spreadsheets up to date, emailing them to colleagues, then manually feeding in updates and resubmitting them is far too time-consuming and inefficient.
+The value for money and the short starting distance often speak in favor of the use of Excel.
+However, this does not reflect the actual cost.
+It represents a considerable amount of time only to maintain and operate such a dispersed process as the management of cloud-based services.
+Keeping relevant data up to date for budgeting and manually reporting is time-consuming.
+As decision-making becomes increasingly collaborative and the workforce becomes more distributed and global, keeping spreadsheets up to date, emailing them to colleagues, then manually feeding in updates and resubmitting them is far too time-consuming and inefficient.

-The more complex tasks to be handled, the greater the probability of human error.
-Research indicates that more than 90% of spreadsheets contain errors, and half of the spreadsheet models used in large companies have “material defects”.
-The creator of the Excel sheet often has limited control over those who edit certain cells.
+The more complex tasks to handle, the greater the probability of human error.
+Research indicates that more than 90% of spreadsheets contain errors, and half of the spreadsheet models used in large companies have “material defects.”
+The creator of the Excel sheet often has limited control over those who edit specific cells.

 4. Duplicate Apps, Duplicate Costs

-The answer to the question probably relies on how digital subscriptions are presented.
-No one would raise an eyebrow to the image of a subscription lined up in a field in an ancient Excel file.
+The answer to the question probably lies in how digital subscriptions are presented.
+No one would raise an eyebrow at the image of a subscription lined up in a field in an old Excel file.
 Other tools are required to perceive the total cost and get a clear picture of one’s digital services.
-Tools that first show which subscriptions are actually used and secondly present the statistics clearly and appealingly.
+Tools that first show which subscriptions are used and, secondly, present the statistics clearly and appealingly.

 To keep track of your costs, you need to: